azurblau82-COH/SQL-Challenge/README.md

 Data Included

-ERD screenshot
+ERD screenshot,
-Schemata sql
+Schemata sql,
-Query sql
+Query sql,
-Screenshots of each query result
+Screenshots of each query result,
-Bonus Jupyter Notebook
+Bonus Jupyter Notebook,
 Screenshot of the Histogram